o-brand/aidoo/README.md

 ### Student helper (Android and iOS apps OR Responsive website)
 - The main purpose would be to access the timetable and show the rooms on maps.
 Detailed maps about each building to easily find rooms (and toilets).
 - We can include the student homepage idea as well.
+### Workout creator
+-Workout app that would build a workout plan for a person given their preferences